akmtagline/mern-test/README.md

-# Project Demo
+# Test Task Implementation

-This is a test project for full stack developers
+This repo contains the implementation of the requirements mentioned below.

-## Getting Started
+## Requirements

 Design and implement a small, self‑contained enhancement to this app to demonstrate full‑stack skills, code quality, and UX judgment.
 Keep scope tight; prefer clear, well‑tested code over breadth.